mobxjs/mobx/docs/refguide/extend-observable.md

 Quite similar to `Object.assign`, `extendObservable` takes two or more arguments, a `target` object and one or more `properties` maps.
 It adds all key-value pairs from the properties to the `target` as observable properties.

+If an argumentless function is passed as value of a property, `extendObservable` will introduce a [`computed`](./computed-decorator.md) property instead of an observable property.

 ```javascript
 var Person = function(firstName, lastName) {
 	// initialize observable properties on a new instance